-Other assets total SEK 2,825m (3,161) and consist of investments in venture capital funds and various types of financial instruments as well as hedge funds.
-The total return was positive at 14.8% (9.6).
-Hedge funds contributed overall with a negative return and a decision has been made to phase out these investments.
+Other assets total SEK 2,151m (2,825) and consist of investments in venture capital funds and various types of financial instruments as well as hedge funds.
+The total return was positive at 1.6% (+14.8).
+Hedge funds contributed overall with a negative return and most of these investments were liquidated during the year.
 The venture capital funds showed a positive value development during the year.

 Financial instruments mainly comprise long-term commitments in various credit-related securities.
 The value of these investments developed positively during the year.
-The individual investments often lack a smooth-functioning second-hand market and the intention is to keep them until they mature.
+The individual investments often lack an active secondary market and the intention is to keep them until they mature.
 This limited trading means that some securities are valued on the basis of assessed future cash flows in co-operation with external advisors.
-In total, these instruments had a value of SEK 320m (404) measured in this way.
+In total, these instruments had a value of SEK 225m (320) measured in this way.